eviedense/CI.SI/README.md

+# UM UMUM UM UM I DON'T USE THIS ANYMORE.
+THAT'S WHY THERE HASN'T BEEN STUFF IN LIKE 9 MONTHS.
+I JUST USE DOCS NOW.
+SO IF YOU COME ACROSS THIS.
+UM.
+IT NO GOOD.
+OK BYE

 # Hi.

 This is a collection of my writing for my writing project.
 You can find Parts 1, 2, and 3 along with some extra content here.
 Check EXTRA for the LUNIKS COORDINATION project, DESOLATION Cisila's NOIR video game idea, and find Parts Extra 1 and 2, Contract Killer, and Kasey's "Blurred" in WRITING, in the same place as Parts 1, 2, and 3.